Sullivown/swatch-closely/README.md

 ## How to play

 Try to click on all ten colours without clicking on the same colour twice!
-Colours are randomly generated each game so some setups will be easier than others/
+Colours are randomly generated each game so some setups will be easier than others.